Miserlou/Karla/Prelude_in_London.md

 In exchange for you killing his brother and leaving him as the king of London underground, he'll agree to work for you, mapping out Karla's network of the London underground that Reggie is helping him build on the West end.

-As you leave, a gunshot as he shoots the boy.
-"Now it's just between us."
+As you leave, a gunshot sounds out as he shoots the boy.
+"Now it's just between us," he laughs maniacly.

 #### Possible Actions